 Third, Customize the VM

-After the master VM is converted, the image's Published status on the Images page indicates Horizon Cloud has sealed the image VM for use in the environment.
+After the VM is converted, the image's Published status on the Images page indicates Horizon Cloud has sealed the image VM for use in the environment.
 When you see that the image on the Inventory - Images page displays the Published status, you can create:

 About the VMware Dynamic Environment Manager Agent Software and Creating Desktop Images in a Horizon Cloud Pod in Microsoft Azure

 Starting with the July 2019 Horizon Cloud release, installation of the VMware Dynamic Environment Manager agent is incorporated into both the Horizon Agents Installer and the automated Import Desktop workflow.
 The VMware Dynamic Environment Manager agent component is also called the FlexEngine client component.
-The Horizon Agents Installer is the software package that installs the agent-related software in a new master image VM, when you run the Import Desktop workflow or manually create a master image VM.
+The Horizon Agents Installer is the software package that installs the agent-related software in a new image VM, when you run the Import Desktop workflow or manually create an image VM.
 When you run the Import Desktop workflow, the Horizon Agents Installer runs behind the scenes to install the agents.
-When you follow the steps to manually create a master image VM, you download and run the Horizon Agents Installer as part of those steps.
+When you follow the steps to manually create an image VM, you download and run the Horizon Agents Installer as part of those steps.

 The July 2019 Horizon Cloud release corresponds with the 19.2 version of Horizon Agents Installer.
-The VMware Dynamic Environment Manager files are installed into the resulting master image VM into file paths as described below.
+The VMware Dynamic Environment Manager files are installed into the resulting image VM into file paths as described below.